RafaelLeveske/log-indexer-lambda/README.md

 This project listens to logs coming from the `log-generator-lambda` function via **CloudWatch Logs**, and indexes them into **OpenSearch** using IAM-based authentication.
 The function uses **SigV4 signing** with specific roles and secure communication with the OpenSearch domain provisioned via **Terraform**.

+The **Serverless Framework** is used to manage and provision the Lambda function and its associated AWS resources (like IAM roles, permissions, and log groups) in a declarative and scalable way.

 ---

 ## 🧱 Project Structure